-Throughout the fellowship year, Campus Compact provides students with opportunities to nurture their assets and help them develop strategies for social change - creating a network of connected and engaged student leaders who can support one another in making positive change.
-Some opportunities and benefits include:
+Throughout the fellowship term, students are provided with opportunities that nurture their assets and help them develop strategies for making positive change in their communities, including creating a network of Fellows who can support one another in creating lasting impact.
+Other opportunities and unique benefits include the following:

-- Regular virtual events focused on skill development and professional learning
+- Virtual learning events focused on skill development and professional learning

-- One-on-one leadership development with a local mentor of the fellow's choice
+- One-on-one leadership development with a campus mentor of the Fellow's choice

-- Opportunities to present and publish work through Campus Compact
+- Opportunities to present and publish work or research through Campus Compact

 Eligibility